Southern Pines Disability Lawyer

 Filing for Social Security Disability (SSD) or Social Security Disability Insurance (SSDI) benefits can be complicated and confusing.
 Many applicants find it hard to fill out the necessary paperwork and submit proper medical documentation.

-This is the primary reason that nearly 70% of disability claims are initially denied.
+This is the primary reason that more than 70% of disability claims are initially denied.
 You may not technically need an attorney to help you navigate the Social Security Administration (SSA) during the application process, but hiring a disability lawyer serving Southern Pines will improve your chances of receiving approval for benefits.

 By the statistics, the SSA is more likely to approve you if you are represented by a Disability Lawyer.